siraajkudtarkar/CS167/Projects/Projects.md

-This describes the potential projects for CS167.
+This page describes the potential projects for CS167.
 More details will be added soon for each of them.

+# Instructions
+The project will be done in groups of three.
+The three students are expected to work together to get the project done but each student will have a separate task so that it is clear who did what in the project.
+Each student will choose what projects they want to work on but the assignment will be done by the instructor to ensure there is a balance between the different topics.
+Students are expected to work together and use all the technologies available, e.g., Zoom and Google Drive, to collaborate and organize their work.

+The final deliverable includes the following:

+1. A README file with the project title, student information, and the task of everyone.
+2. The source code of the project.
+Similar to the labs, you should not include any binary or intermediate files.
+3. A script that compiles and runs the project code.
+There should be one script to compile and run all the three tasks in order.
+4. A report.
+Include a written report that describes what you did.
+The required visualizations, if mentioned, should be included in the report.
+5. A two-minute video describing what you did.
+6. A single multiple choice question with exactly one correct answer.
+The answer should be there in the video.

+In all projects, feel free to make any reasonable assumptions and document them in your report.
+You can use any of the systems we learned about this quarter.
+Write an introductory paragraph that explains why you chose those systems specifically.

 # Project A: Chicago Crimes
 In this project, you are asked to analyze Chicago Crime dataset by location.
 You will use Parquet file format to prepare the data for analysis.
 You will use a mix of SparkSQL and Beast to perform the analysis.
 The results will be visualized on a map and using a bar chart.

 ## Datasets
 This project will work with [Chicago Crime](https://star.cs.ucr.edu/?Chicago%20Crimes#center=41.8756,-87.6227&zoom=11) dataset by Chicago City and the [ZIP Codes](https://star.cs.ucr.edu/?TIGER2018/ZCTA5#center=41.8756,-87.6227&zoom=11) dataset by the US Census Bureau.